adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 As always there is the option to not do this.
 But this feature already kind of half-exists (I am talking about `Box`, `Pin` etc.) and it makes a lot of sense to also take the last step and therefore enable non-libstd types to be used as self types.

-- Why is this design the best in the space of possible designs?
-- What other designs have been considered and what is the rationale for not choosing them?
-- What is the impact of not doing this?
-- If this is a language proposal, could this be done in a library or macro instead?
-Does the proposed change make Rust code easier or harder to read, understand, and maintain?

-To include:

-- Arguments for/against doing this as a new `MethodReceiver` trait
-- Arguments for/against stabilizing the unstable `Receiver` trait instead of this
-- Arguments for/against doing a pointer-based `Deref` or `MethodReceiver` at the same time as this, or whether it truly can be orthogonal (as discussed at https://github.com/rust-lang/rust/issues/44874#issuecomment-1483607125).
-- In particular, if we later implement a blanket `MethodReceiver` for `Deref` then we run into compatibility breakges, so we need to figure out if we'd do that

 # Prior art
 [prior-art]: #prior-art

 A previous PR based on the `Deref` alternative has been proposed before https://github.com/rust-lang/rfcs/pull/2362.

-TODO:

-Discuss prior art, both the good and the bad, in relation to this proposal.
-A few examples of what this can include are:

-- For language, library, cargo, tools, and compiler proposals: Does this feature exist in other programming languages and what experience have their community had?
-- For community proposals: Is this done by some other community and what were their experiences with it?
-- For other teams: What lessons can we learn from what other communities have done here?
-- Papers: Are there any published papers or great posts that discuss this?
-If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.

-This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your RFC with a fuller picture.
-If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other languages.

-Note that while precedent set by other languages is some motivation, it does not on its own motivate an RFC.
-Please also take into consideration that rust sometimes intentionally diverges from common language features.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

 - There is the option of doing a blanket impl of the `Receiver` trait based on `Deref` impls delegating the `Target` types.
 - With the proposed design, it is not possible to be generic over the receiver while permitting the plain `Self` to be slotted in:
     ```rs
     use std::ops::Receiver;